CapitolZen/CapitolZen-Backend/README.md

-# capitolzen / Application Backend
+# CapitolZen / Application Backend

 ## Information
 This Django app is used for the generic multi-tenant SaaS solution used by the primary frontend application.